tbriot/test-transcription-services/README.md

     - $0.024 for 4 min audio file
     - $0.360 for 60 min audio file
     - $1 gives you ~ 3 hours of transcription
+- transcription is closer to edited text.
+It's seems it's been rewritten for clarity and readability.
+Con is that it does not capture the oral nature of the speech.
+It's less authentic.

 ## OpenAI ChatGPT
 - mp3 files was submitted to ChatGPT as an attachment